harsh6754/Image_Uploader/README.md

-# Image_Uploader
-hii  I an harsh agrawal  I create a Image-Uploader Website Using Python with Django .In this Project User upload the image store the image in current repository
+Hi, I am Harsh Agrawal.
+I have created an Image Uploader website using Python and Django.
+In this project, users can upload images, which are then stored in the current repository.